Luxury Outdoor Remodel Budget Tiers: $100k / $250k / $500k+ (San Diego 2026)

 Can we phase a $250k plan into two stages?

 Yes.
-We trench once (gas/electrical/low‑voltage sleeves) in Phase 1, then complete hardscape and verticals by stage—saving rework.
+We trench once (gas/electrical/low‑voltage sleeves) in Phase 1, then complete hardscape and verticals by stage, saving rework.
+Most homeowners complete the primary entertaining zone first and add the putting green or secondary patio 6–12 months later.

 What changes budgets the most?